rrwick/Porechop/README.md

 ### Find matching adapter sets

-Porechop first tries aligning a subset of reads (default 1000 reads, change with `--check_reads`) to all known adapter sets.
+Porechop first aligns a subset of reads (default 1000 reads, change with `--check_reads`) to all known adapter sets.
 Adapter sets with high scoring hits (default 80%, change with `--adapter_threshold`) are deemed present in the sample.

 The [alignment scoring scheme](http://seqan.readthedocs.io/en/master/Tutorial/DataStructures/Alignment/ScoringSchemes.html) used in this and subsequent alignments can be modified using the `--scoring_scheme` option (default: match = 3, mismatch = -6, gap open = -5, gap extend = -2).

 ### Trim adapters from read ends

-The first handful of bases in each read (default 100 bp, change with `--end_size`) are aligned to each present adapter set.
+The first and last bases in each read (default 100 bases, change with `--end_size`) are aligned to each present adapter set.
 When a long enough (default 4, change with `--min_trim_size`) and strong enough (default 50%, change with `--end_threshold`) match is found, the read is trimmed.
 A few extra bases (default 2, change with `--extra_end_trim`) past the adapter match are removed as well to ensure it's all removed.

+The default `--end_threshold` is low (50%) because false positives (trimming off a bit of sequence that wasn't really an adapter) shouldn't be too much of a problem with long reads (only a tiny fraction of the read is lost).

 ### Split read with internal adapters

 The entirety of each read is aligned to the present adapter sets to spot cases where an adapter is in the middle of the read, indicating a chimera.
 When a strong enough match is found (default 70%, change with `--middle_threshold`), the read is split.
 If the resulting parts are too short (default less than 1000 bp, change with `--min_split_read_size`), they are discarded.

+The default `--middle_threshold` (70%) is higher than the default `--end_threshold` (50%) because false positives in this step (splitting a read that is not chimeric) could be more problematic than false positives in the end trimming step.

-Extra bases are removed next to the hit - how many depends on which side of the adapter.
+Extra bases are also removed next to the hit, and how many depends on the side of the adapter.
 If we find an adapter that's expected at the start of a read, it's likely that what follows is good sequence but what precedes it may not be.
 Therefore, a few bases are trimmed after the adapter (default 10, change with `--extra_middle_trim_good_side`) and more bases are trimmed before the adapter (default 100, change with `--extra_middle_trim_bad_side`).
 If the found adapter is one we'd expect at the end of the read, then the "good side" is before the adapter and the "bad side" is after the adapter.